RABBIT OWNERS: PLEASE BE AWARE OF RHDV2 - A FATAL VIRUS TO RABBITS THAT IS GETTING CLOSER TO LOUISIANA

 - The rabbit will need a vet check up to make sure it is healthy (rabbits are very good at hiding illness) and we also recommending spay/neutering to help prevent overpopulation in addition to microchipping (we can provide spay/neuter assistance)

 - Health issues that we commonly see with strays: fleas, ear mites, and intestinal parasites.

 - Other issues we see often: Respiratory infections, abscesses, injuries, and tumors.

 - Most people do not realize that rabbits can live for 8-12 years, and that they will need to see an exotic veterinarian (click here for vet recommendations).

 - Rabbit digestive systems are finicky, and the diet is specialized.

-You can bring to your local animal shelter, but please try contacting us first.
-Not all shelters are equipped for rabbits, and if the rabbit is seriously injured it will need to see a rabbit knowledgeable veterinarian sooner than later.
+You can bring to your local animal shelter.
+Most parish run shelters *do* accept rabbits, if they turn you away please let us know which shelter it was.
+But if the rabbit is seriously injured please reach out to us first - as it will need to see a rabbit knowledgeable veterinarian sooner than later.

 Welcome to Rabbits - A section of our website meant for new bunny adopters, but it works well for anyone who is new to rabbits in general.
 It includes housing and food recommendations, best places to purchase supplies along with other frequently asked questions. - http://magichappensrescue.com/welcometorabbits